nakkstar123/nakkstar123.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include cryptography, large language models and combinatorics.
+bio: I am a junior at UCLA, conducting research in cryptography with a focus on secure multiparty computation and its applications.